 She has a keen understanding of the issues many organisations in the public sector are now facing from both an operational and strategic level and is comfortable advising Directors, Senior Managers and Officers.

 She does not see herself as an external lawyer more as an integral and trusted member of your team looking to achieve the best outcome for you.
 Her advice is holistic and in depth to ensure that, as a public sector service, your wider statutory obligations are always considered as a part of any legal support you receive.

 Independently trains in all aspects of community care (with particular interest in ‘no recourse to public funds’, ‘unaccompanied asylum seeking children’ and ‘appeal rights exhausted’ cases).

-Salma has been involved in the following notable cases:
+Salma and colleagues in her service area have been involved with the following notable cases/matters:

 Areas of practice